LucaDiFiori/INCEPTION/README.md

 - Web Browsing: Securing HTTP traffic to create HTTPS (HTTP over TLS), ensuring that data sent between the browser and server is encrypted.
 - Email: Securing email communications through protocols like SMTPS (SMTP over TLS), IMAPS (IMAP over TLS), and POP3S (POP3 over TLS).
 - VoIP: Securing voice communications over the Internet Protocol using TLS.
-Messaging: Securing messaging applications and APIs to protect user data.
+Messaging: Securing messaging applications and APIs to protect user data. <br>

+## OpenSSL
+OpenSSL is an open-source software library that provides a robust set of tools and libraries for implementing cryptographic functions and protocols, including TLS and SSL (Secure Sockets Layer).
+It is widely used for securing communications over networks, especially on the Internet.

+OpenSSL can be used for a variety of tasks related to SSL and TLS, including:

+- Creating and managing SSL/TLS certificates and private keys
+- Setting up and configuring SSL/TLS-enabled servers
+- Connecting to SSL/TLS-enabled servers as a client
+- Debugging SSL/TLS connections
+- Generating and signing digital certificates

 <br>
 <br>